RAD Model in Software Engineering: Diagram & Phases

 What is RAD Model?

 RAD Model or Rapid Application Development model is a software development process based on prototyping without any specific planning.
-In RAD model, there is less attention paid to the planning and more priority is given to the development tasks.
-It targets at developing software in a short span of time.
+The RAD model pays less attention to planning and gives more priority to development tasks, aiming to deliver software in a short span of time.

 - Business Modeling